Prajwalk09/Prajwalk09/README.md

 # 💫About Me :
-🔭Hey there! <br>
+🔭 Hey there! <br>
-🌿I am Prajwal Kumar Bhat , a 20 year old tech enthusiast.<br>
+🌱 I am Prajwal Kumar Bhat , a 20 year old tech enthusiast.<br>
-💻I am an undergraduate student pursuing CSE in NMAMIT and an aspiring developer.<br>
+⚡ I am an undergraduate student pursuing CSE in NMAMIT and an aspiring developer.<br>
-📧Reach out to me: prajwalkumar0903@gmail.com
+📧 Reach out to me: prajwalkumar0903@gmail.com

 # 💻Tech Stack